pierrce/pierrce.github.io/blender.md

 ![Mothman](https://pierrce.github.io/images/mothman.jpg)

-#### I like to believe a Bethesda designer got the idea for this is from me.
+#### I like to believe a Bethesda designer got the idea for this from me.

 ![Mothman?](https://i.redd.it/j7o1iirboa311.png)

+Aside from creating the mesh for Mothman from scratch, I also added a variety of custom facial animations for him using shape keys.
+On top of that, I also did all the custom UV unwrapping and texturing using [Paint.net](https://www.getpaint.net/download.html) on Windows 10.